 With fishing a popular past time for locals and visitors alike, you will certainly be spoilt for choice in Break O’Day for the types of fishing you can do, from surf to fly fishing and jetty to game fishing as well as the range of fish you can catch from shark to swordfish, flat head and bream and even cray and shell fish not to mention squid and prawns at the right time of the year.
 With so many locations and options on offer, just keep an eye on where the locals are headed!

 From the mountains to the sea, the Break O’Day region is abundant in natural attractions, activities and development opportunities.

 The forests and bushlands in our area are diverse and include everything from emerald green rainforests, towering mountain forests and open woodlands to lagoons and wetlands and coastal heathlands.

-There are plenty of walks to do around our area and we would recommend you dropping by our Visitor Information Centre (link to that page) or doing your own research using the quick links section below.
+There are plenty of walks to do around our area and we would recommend you dropping by our Visitor Information Centre or doing your own research using the quick links section below.

 Here are our top areas to explore